pcwerk/jurassic/README.md

   sort | uniq > filename-goods.txt
 ```

+* The `LC_ALL='C'` is to set the ENV variable `LC_ALL` so that `sed` won't choke on international filenames.
+* We now are interested in column 4, thus `$4` in the `awk` print

 The same technique can be applied to for identifying unrecognized files.
-Again, we emphasize that this process supports an extremely weak claim.
+Again, we emphasize that this process supports an extremely weak claim and probably not worth doing.

 ## References